Philips’s Magical Paradise in Giroux, Manitoba

 Philip’s Magical Paradise is open June 1 to the end of September on Saturdays and Sundays from 1 to 6 pm.
 It is open Monday to Friday by appointment or by chance.
 If you visit during regular Saturday or Sunday hours there is a chance you’ll find the door locked and a sign directing you to go two driveways down to the Hornan house.
 This happened to me.
 Marilyn then came and opened the museum.

-The museum has been around for twenty-six years, but it is unclear how many more years it will be open.
-Gordon Hornan is no longer alive and Marilyn keeps the museum going on her own.
-She told me she plans to do that as long as she is able.
-When she can no longer manage, she will likely close the museum and return donated items.
+After being around for twenty-eight years, this museum is now closed.
+When I visited it was unclear how much longer the museum would be open.
+Gordon Hornan was no longer alive and Marilyn was keeping the museum going on her own.
+She told me she planned to do that as long as she was able.

-In the meantime, the museum remains a tribute to her son and the magic he loved.
+The museum was a tribute to her son and the magic he loved.
 In the words of the Hornan family in the museum brochure, “Always believe in the magic of your dreams.”

 Never miss a story.
 Sign up for Destinations Detours and Dreams monthly e-newsletter and receive behind-the-scenes information and sneak peaks ahead.